-Easter is coming soon, and I’d like to share a special project you can be a part of if you feel led to do so.
+Easter is coming soon, and I’d like to share a special project you can participate in!

-We are calling our Easter outreach project “Rise Up, for Youth.”
-We will be delivering an Easter gift bag to youth in juvenile centers in Tennessee, Indiana, Illinois, and Pennsylvania.
+We are calling our Easter outreach project “Rise Up for Youth.”
+We will deliver an Easter gift bag to youth in juvenile centers in Tennessee, Indiana, and Illinois.
 Each bag will contain a Bible, a book called The Case For Easter, a book called The Case For Christ, and some Easter candy.
 These books are by former “atheist turned Christian” and former legal editor for the Chicago Tribune, Lee Strobel.
 Both books make a powerful case for the evidence of the death, burial, and resurrection of Jesus Christ.
-I know you will agree that we are in a culture war, a war between good and evil, for the heart, mind, and soul of today’s youth.
+I know you will agree that we are in a culture war between good and evil for today’s youth’s hearts, minds, and souls.
 And the frontline of the battle is in the heart of our fatherless youth.
-Every $10 given will provide a “Rise Up For Youth” gift bag with these powerful gospel tools.
-Our goal is a minimum of 300 youth, and if possible, we could impact 1000 youth this Easter.
-We can do more as God provides through His people.
-To give to this project, go to https://kenturnerministries.org/give/and select High Impact Ministries and the subfund “Rise Up.”

 Earlier this year, our supporters stepped up.
 Together, we provided 250 of our High Impact Teen one-year spiritual journals to youth in remote areas of the Philippines in the Tagalog language.
 My close friend and missionary Dale Barkubein is reaching and discipling pastors and ministry leaders there.